open-mmlab/mmdetection/README.md

 - **State of the art**

   The toolbox stems from the codebase developed by the *MMDet* team, who won [COCO Detection Challenge](http://cocodataset.org/#detection-leaderboard) in 2018, and we keep pushing it forward.
+  The newly released [RTMDet](configs/rtmdet) also obtains new state-of-the-art results on real-time instance segmentation and rotated object detection tasks and the best parameter-accuracy trade-off on object detection.

 </details>